 Comparing the Golden Retriever vs. Siberian Husky for your next family pup?
 Perhaps you are just curious about these two breeds and how they differ.
 Maybe you’ve whittled your next family addition down to the Golden Retriever and the Siberian Husky or are stuck about which breed to choose.
 Look no further, readers.
 We have all the necessary doggy details.

-The Golden Retriever and the Siberian Husky are very different looking pooches.
+The Golden Retriever and the Siberian Husky are very different-looking pooches.
 Their personalities are similar in some ways but very different in others.
 They also have different exercise, training, and nutritional needs.

-If you are about to welcome one of these lucky guys into your life, you need to be sure that you can give them everything that they need.
+If you are about to welcome one of these lucky guys into your life, you need to be sure you can give them everything they need.
 So, let’s take a look at each breed to compare their differences and similarities.

 - Height 21-24 Inches

 - Energy High

 - Price $1,000 and Up

 - Golden Retrievers are larger.
 They reach 55 to 75 pounds.
 Siberian Huskies reach 35 to 60 pounds.